truong021982/cdac-yfinance/README.md

-# CDAC YFinance Final Project
+# CDAC Yahoo Finance Project

-This is the code base of my final project for [CDAC]()'s PG-DBDA course using Airflow, Spark and MLFlow.
+This is my final project code-base for [CDAC]()'s PG-DBDA course using Airflow, MinIO, Spark and MLFlow.

 ## Time Series Forecasting Introduction